 Growing up, Shades of Green became my family’s go-to resort for our annual trips from around the time the U.S. Department of Defense leased the resort from Disney in 1994 until around the early 2000s, with one stay at Dixie Landings during that time because Shades of Green had overbooked.
-We stayed again in 2010, as mentionedback in this now-ancient trip report.
-On a more recent stay at the Polynesian, I decided to stroll over to Shades of Green and take a walk down memory lane…
+We’ve stayed again more recently with my parents, and wanted to share thoughts and photos from our experiences…

 Much of the online discussion around Shades of Green seems to revolve around whether it feels “Disney” enough.
 From a thematic perspective, this is more akin to a golf resort than it is a themed Walt Disney World resort.

 In fact, back when it was Disney owned, Shades of Green was originally known as the Golf Resort.
 Later, it was changed to the Disney Inn due to a lack of popularity, with an accompanying Snow White and the Seven Dwarfs motif.

 We’ve stayed at three different golf resorts in Central Florida, and Shades of Green is a quintessential example of these.
 Muted green and beige color schemes, classy but understated design, and indoor-outdoor design.
 I don’t know what the exact style is, but parts of it remind me of a 1970s Floridian merger of modern and craftsman.
 (Other areas, like the lobby, are more like modern-rustic.)